Rallanvila/prompt-test/README.md

 - When importing interfaces or types, use `import type` or `import { type }`.
 - Do not attach native JavaScript event listeners directly.
 - Report if code causes mutations.
-- Provide context when using lazy-loaded slices and flag any issues.
+- Provide context when using lazy-loaded  and flag any issues.
 - When using `.length` as a conditional, they must be explicitly checked using a comparator such as `>`, `>=`, `<`, `<=` or `===`.
   - e.g. Must use `children.length > 0`, not `!children.length`.